Drug and Alcohol Rehab for Women

-What Benefits Can Women Expect from Rehab?
+What Benefits Can Women Expect From Rehab?

 Drug and alcohol rehab can benefit not just you as an individual woman, but also your relationships with your family, partner, friends, and children.
 Many women who use substances may be doing so to cope with unhealthy family dynamics, or the pain of an abusive childhood.1 Rehab can help women to not only better understand and cope with these past experiences, but also develop strategies for communicating with their family members going forward.

 Other features of rehab that may appeal to women in recovery are ancillary services, such as education about women’s health and wellness, single-gender accommodations, and women’s support groups.
 There is strong evidence that being in a single-gender environment increases a sense of connectedness with other clients in rehab and helps you to stay sober.1 This sense of connection can also help you open up about the mental health impact of addiction, whether in support groups or individual counseling.
-Many women drink or use drugs to cope with trauma, co-occurring depression, anxiety, or another mental illness such as an eating disorder.2 In response to the growing number of women experiencing these symptoms, rehab centers have begun screening for mental health symptoms and trauma history at the onset of treatment.2
+Many women drink or use drugs to cope with co-occurring depression, trauma, anxiety, or another mental illness, such as an eating disorder.2 In response to the growing number of women experiencing these symptoms, rehab centers have started screening for mental health symptoms and trauma history at the onset of treatment.2

 Inpatient Rehab vs. Outpatient Rehab for Women

-What is an Inpatient/Residential Rehab Center?
+What Is an Inpatient/Residential Rehab Center?

 Inpatient treatment is also sometimes called residential rehab because clients live at the rehab center full-time while they are completing treatment.7 For this reason, inpatient rehab may be a good fit for clients who lack a supportive home environment.
-Another benefit of inpatient rehab is access to medical and mental health care 24/7 during the early recovery phase; treatment is designed to reduce the risk of relapse once a client leaves this phase of treatment.6 Because clients are closely monitored by medical professionals, inpatient rehab may be a good fit for women who are pregnant, have a co-occurring mental illness, or have a chronic health problem.
+Another benefit of inpatient rehab is access to medical and mental health care 24/7 during the early recovery phase; treatment is designed to reduce the risk of relapse once a client leaves this phase of treatment.6 Because clients are closely monitored by medical professionals, inpatient rehab may be a good fit for women who are pregnant, who have a co-occurring or dual diagnosis mental illness, or who have a chronic health problem.

-Clients who require withdrawal management may also benefit from inpatient treatment for medical detoxification services.6 Because the medical staff are onsite in a residential or inpatient rehab, they can assist clients with managing medications and their overall health.
+Clients who require withdrawal management may also benefit from inpatient treatment for medical detoxification services.6 Because the medical staff are onsite in a residential or inpatient rehab, they can assist clients with managing medications and help improve their overall health.

-What is an Outpatient Rehab Center?
+What Is an Outpatient Rehab Center?

 Outpatient treatment differs from an inpatient or residential setting in that clients go home to their own residences after treatment has ended for the day.
-Outpatient can be a good fit for clients struggling to find childcare, who have a strong support system at home, or who have to work or attend school while in treatment.6 Within outpatient treatment, there are also different levels of care depending on the intensity of treatment a client needs:
+Outpatient care can be a good fit for clients struggling to find childcare, who have a strong support system at home, or who have to work or attend school while in treatment.6 Within outpatient treatment, there are also different levels of care depending on the intensity of treatment a client needs: